 The units of study offered in biology have two main objectives: the statement and discussion of basic biological principles, and the interpretation of these principles in the study of various kinds of organism in different environments or habitats.
 These objectives are pursued through morphological, physiological and ecological classstudies in the field and laboratory.
-Units of study include: the environment and the structure of organisms; biology of invertebrates; vertebrate evolution and behaviour; mammalian physiology; microbiology; plant nutrition; ecological dynamics; evolutionary genetics.
-Stress is placed on the study of natural associations of plants and animals, so local short-duration excursions and two field visits are made to locations away from the College.
-One expedition is to an inland area (usually the limestone country around Malham) and the other is to a marine station on the Yorkshire coast.
-The laboratories are equipped with a wide range of modern apparatus for all common important biological investigational techniques.
-Modern microscopes are available to all students and, in addition to the normal monocular and binocular facilities, phase-contact and polarising microscopy are used and taught.
+Units of study include: environment and the structure of organisms; biology of invertebrates; vertebrate evolution and behaviour; mammalian physiology; micro-biology; plant nutrition; ecological dynamics; evolutionary genetics.
+In the study of natural associations of plants and animals local short-duration excursions and field visits are made to locations away from the College, e.g. Yorkshire limestone-country, Cumbrian Lakes, Yorkshire coast, The laboratories are equipped with a wide range of modern apparatus for all common important biological investigational techniques including the use of radioactive tracers, computer simulation programmes and phase microscopy.
 Care is taken to keep the work up-to-date and, when appropriate, topical, without neglect of the classical foundations on which it is based.